vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > And there was *war in heaven*: Michael and his angels fought against the dragon; and *the dragon fought and his angels*.
 {% ct 'Revelation 12:7' %}

-Before the curse of sin had wrecked Eden, it had already jolted heaven, piercing the heart of God and separating His angels into two opposite and irreconcilable groups: the good and the evil.
+Before the curse of sin had wrecked the earthly Eden, it had already jolted the heavenly one {% rf 'Ezekiel 28:14' %}, piercing the heart of God and separating His angels into two opposite and irreconcilable groups: the good and the evil.
 Of those who chose to join the evil side, it is inconceivable to assume that they actively desired to be evil initially.
 It is more likely that they were deceived through clever insinuations that sounded reasonable and attractive.
 Someone must have been promising them an even better version of heaven than the one created by God.
 That someone was Satan.

 > And *the great dragon* was cast out, *that old serpent, called the Devil, and Satan*, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.
 {% ct 'Revelation 12:9' %}